orchestration-svc/tcs/README.md

 A Job is a Directed Acyclic Graph of Tasks.

 #### Task
 A Task is a unit of execution.
 It is part of a Job.
 A task is ready for execution, when all its predecessor tasks have completed execution.
+Each tasks's output is passed as input to its successor task(s).

 #### JobSpec and TaskSpec
 A JobSpec (Job specification) is a blue-print for a Job.
 A TaskSpec (Task specification) is a blue-print for a Task.
 A JobSpec contains a set of TaskSpecs, and the dependency association between the Tasks, in the form of a DAG.